biojppm/rapidyaml/README.md

 ryml parses both read-only and in-situ source buffers; the resulting data nodes hold only views to sub-ranges of the source buffer.
 No string copies or duplications are done, and no virtual functions are used.
-The data tree is a flat index-based structure stored in a single array (which you can reserve at will).
-Serialization happens only at the user's request after parsing / before emitting; internally the data tree representation has no knowledge of types (but of course, every node can have a YAML type tag).
-The resulting tree is easy and fast to iterate through and change.
+The data tree is a flat index-based structure stored in a single array.
+Serialization happens only at your request, after parsing / before emitting.
+Internally the data tree representation has no knowledge of types (but of course, every node can have a YAML type tag).
+It is easy and fast to read, write and iterate through the data tree.

 ryml can use custom per-tree memory allocators, and is exception-agnostic.
 Errors are reported via a custom error handler callback